 7. Anne Frank

-Anne Frank, the renowned Jewish diarist, spent a significant part of her life in Berlin.
-Although her time in the city was marked by the rise of Nazi oppression, her indomitable spirit and powerful words continue to inspire millions.
-Pay your respects at the Anne Frank Center and learn about her life, experiences, and the importance of tolerance and understanding.
+Significant parts of the life of Anne Frank, famous Jewish diarist, were spent in Berlin.
+In the time she was in the city she noted that Nazi oppression was rising day by day, but her indomitable spirit and powerful words continue to inspire millions.
+Visit and learn about life, struggles and importance of tolerance and understanding through the Anne Frank Center.

 8. Rosa Luxemburg

-Rosa Luxemburg was a prominent Marxist theorist and revolutionary socialist who fought for workers’ rights and social justice.
-Her strong political views made her a central figure in the German Revolution.
-Visit Rosa Luxemburg’s former apartment at Sophie-Charlotten-Straße 139 and the nearby memorial to honor her remarkable contributions.
+Rosa Luxemburg was a Marxist theorist and revolutionary socialist who was a champion of worker’s rights and social justice.
+For her strong political views she became the central figure of the German Revolution.
+She remembered Rosa Luxemburg by visiting her former apartment at Sophie-Charlotten-Straße 139, and then paying a visit to the nearby memorial.

 9. Katharina Heinroth